 The episodes of war and human conflicts are persistent when it comes to the rich tapestry of history.
-And in such a vast ambit of wanton destruction and death, there have been a few civilizations, tribes and factions that had accepted warfare as an intrinsic part of their culture.
-So without further ado, let us take a gander at ten of the incredible warrior cultures from the ancient times that pushed forth the ‘art of war’ (or rather the art of dealing with war) as an extension of their social system.
+And in such a vast ambit of wanton destruction and death, there have been a few civilizations, tribes, and factions that had accepted warfare as an intrinsic part of their culture.
+So without further ado, let us take a gander at ten of the incredible ancient warrior cultures that pushed forth the ‘art of war’ (or rather the art of dealing with war) as an extension of their social system.

-Note 1 – In this list, we are NOT implying the ten greatest warrior cultures, but rather implying ten OF THE greatest warrior cultures in the ancient times (before Common Era).
-Preference for choosing the said cultures is partly based on their variant geographical power-centers.
+Note 1 – In this list, we are NOT implying the ten greatest ancient warrior cultures, but rather implying ten OF THE greatest ancient warrior cultures (before the Common Era).
+Preference for choosing the said cultures is partly based on their variant geographical power centers.